Rose O'Neal Greenhow

 The War Department then went after Rose.
 As she was returning from a walk the next day, Rose was approached by Union soldiers and arrested.
 The soldiers then searched her house.
 The map of Union fortifications that the officer showed her yesterday was found with other incriminating materials and Rose was placed under house arrest with her youngest daughter “Little” Rose.
 Other raids of Confederate-sympathizers and spies were conducted in DC in the following weeks and suspected spies, like Rose’s friend Eugenia Phillips, were imprisoned in Rose’s home.
 The house became known as “Fort Greenhow.”

 Rose’s espionage did not stop.
 When Phillips was able to convince her husband’s friend, and Federal Secretary of War, Edwin Stanton to allow her to return to the South, she worked with Rose to slip information to the Confederacy.
 In addition, Rose was able to communicate with members of her network via different colored handkerchiefs that she waved through the window and notes that were smuggled in and out of her house.
-She was able to sneak out a letter from her house to Secretary of War William Seward demanding she be released, which was also sent to the Confederacy and printed in a Richmond newspaper.
+She was able to sneak out a letter from her house to Secretary of State William Seward demanding she be released, which was also sent to the Confederacy and printed in a Richmond newspaper.
 Upset that she continued to pass information to the Confederacy, the War Department moved her to the Old Capitol Prison with her daughter on January 18, 1862.
 This change in scenery did not stop Rose from being a nuisance and was able to smuggle in a Confederate flag to her prison cell and wave it from the prison window.

 Fearing that she could expose governmental secrets or make a mockery of government officials, Rose was not tried.
 She was released on May 31, 1862 and told not to leave Confederate borders.
 Hailed as a hero by the South, she was cared for by Richmond socialites and met Jefferson Davis.
 That summer she went against Federal orders and embarked on a diplomatic mission to France and Britain to garner support and funds.
 While there, she became engaged to Granville Leveson-Gower, 2nd Earl of Granville, and wrote her memoir My Imprisonment and the First Year of Abolition Rule at Washington.